News Blog

 One, Big, Beautiful Bill Provisionshttps://www.irs.gov/newsroom/one-big-beautiful-bill-provisions

-Below is a clear, simple overview of the most important tax changes included in the One, Big, Beautiful Bill Act, effective beginning in 2025.
-Each section links out to detailed IRS guidance if clients want to learn more.
+Below is a clear and easy-to-understand overview of the most important tax changes included in the One, Big, Beautiful Bill Act, effective beginning in 2025.
+Each section includes a link to official IRS guidance for clients who would like more detailed information.

 1. New $6,000 Deduction for Seniors (65+)